Tony Levin

 Tony Levin is a virtuoso of both the electric bass and Chapman Stick.
 Born in Boston, MA, Levin studied upright bass and tuba while growing up and even formed his own barbershop quartet.
 After attending Eastman School of Music, Tony relocated to New York City, where he ultimately became an extremely prolific session bassist.

-Well known for his longstanding tenures with Peter Gabriel and King Crimson, as well as collaborations with Adrian Belew, Robert Fripp, Bill Bruford and several others, Tony has also worked with an incredibly wide range of artists.
+Well known for his longstanding tenures with Peter Gabriel and King Crimson, as well as collaborations with Adrian Belew, Robert Fripp, and Bill Bruford, Tony has also worked with an incredibly wide range of artists.
 Throughout the course of his brilliant career, Levin has recorded and/or toured with Paul Simon, Lou Reed, Etta James, Buddy Rich, James Taylor, Yes, Phoebe Snow, Warren Zevon, Pink Floyd, Mark Knopfler, John Lennon, Melissa Manchester, Liza Minnelli, Rick Springfield, Carly Simon, Kenny Loggins, Peter Frampton, Chuck Mangione, Todd Rundgren and countless others.

 FBPO’s Jon Liebman caught up with Tony to talk about his brand new release, Levin Brothers, a collaboration between Tony and his brother Pete.